 Hand sanitizer will be available in the test centre, and all workstations, lockers and any areas that candidates are in contact with, will be wiped down after each candidate to ensure cleanliness of the test centre and individual workstations.

-Prometic will add to the candidate’s confirmation email, the following data wording:
+Prometric will add to the candidate’s confirmation email, the following wording:

-If the above applies to you, your exam will be rescheduled Free of Charge
+If any of the above applies to you, your exam will be rescheduled Free of Charge.